idealo/mongodb-slow-operations-profiler/README.md

 Here is a reduced screenshot of the table without any filter on rows because the `Search` textbox is empty.
 However not all columns are shown.
 You can toggle a column to be shown or hidden by clicking its name in the table header.
 The table here is sorted by column `Sum ms`, so we see in the first row the most **expensive** slow operation type: either there were many of this type or they were generally slow.

 Let's interprete the first row to get you familar with.
-In the column `Group` you see the attributes you've grouped by (selected above in the search form).
-Here again, the collection (`col`) is called "apiOfferlist", the operations (`op`) were "updates" and the field (`fields`) to select the documents to be modified was an `_id` field having a sub-document querying the 3 fields `productId`, `siteId` and `segments`.
+In the column `Group` you see the attributes you've grouped by (selected in the search form above).
+Here again, the slow ops occurred in the collection (`col`) "apiOfferlist".
+The slow operations (`op`) were "updates" and the field (`fields`) to select the documents to be modified was an `_id` field having a sub-document querying the 3 fields `productId`, `siteId` and `segments`.
 Sub-documents being queried on more than one field are enclosed by curly brackets `{}`.
-However, if only one sub-document field was queried, dot-notation is used.
+However, if only one sub-document field was queried, dot-notation is preferably used.

-The following columns in the data table should be self-explanatory.
+The rest of the columns in the data table should be self-explanatory.
 High values in the column `ms/ret` (and vice versa low values in column `ret/ms`) may indicate a performance problem for operations which return documents, because these columns show the time in ms needed to return 1 document respectively the number of documents returned within 1 ms.

 ![Screenshot](img/slow_operations_gui_table_low.png "Screenshot of the table")